 Morning at leisure to explore Cusco's colorful San Pedro market, go for last minute souvenir and crafts shopping at some of the fine boutiques available in the city, or discover the many historical side-streets, museums and plazas.
-We are picked up at the hotel at noon for the drive to the airport in Cusco to catch the flight back to Lima.
-Upon arrival, we join our local guide for a private tour of colonial Lima and the fascinating Larco Herrera Museum with an extensive collection of pre-Columbian artifacts.
+We are picked up at the hotel mid-morning for the drive to the airport in Cusco to catch the flight back to Lima.
+Upon arrival, we join our local guide for a private tour of colonial Lima declared by UNESCO as a World Heritage Site for its originality and high concentration of Spanish colonial monuments.
+Continue to the fascinating Larco Herrera Museum with an extensive collection of pre-Columbian artifacts.
 Lunch and dinner are on your own to try a typical seafood meal such as ceviche at one of the several gourmet restaurants in the upscale Miraflores district.
 Participants leaving tonight have a return transfer to the airport this evening.